kayla-hale/Pairwise_Mutualism/README.md

 Threshold and Allee regions were shaded manually in Illustrator.
 To run these models dynamically, select "Evaluate Notebook" or "Evaluate Cells" one at a time from the "Evaluation" drop down menu.
 To most easily explore the dynamics of these models, run them with only the StreamPlot (vector field) and ContourPlots (non-trivial nullclines) showing, commenting everything else out (especially the separatrices) to avoid computational issues while manipulating parameters.
-For a publication-level image, turn the other commands back on and specify the numerical limits or coloring according to the specific parameter case.
+For a publication-quality image, turn the other commands back on and specify the numerical limits or coloring according to the specific parameter case.